alrawi/badthings-tools/dynamic_analysis/README.md

 $> docker load -i arm-qemu-1.0-uclibc.tar
 ```

-Once you load the docker image, you can not run a test to make sure it works correctly like so:
+Once you load the docker image, you can now run a test to make sure it works correctly like so:

 ```bash
 $> docker run --rm -it arm-qemu:1.0-uclibc -h